awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/deployhandler.md

 draft: false
 ---

-When new On-Demand instances are requested from a pool if the available On-Demand capacity of the pool is depleted, the system will select a set of spot instances from the pool to be terminated.
-A A Spot instance pool is a set of unused EC2 instances with the same instance type (for example, m5.large), operating system, Availability Zone.
+When users requests On-Demand instances from a pool to the point that the pool is depleted, the system will select a set of spot instances from the pool to be terminated.
+A Spot instance pool is a set of unused EC2 instances with the same instance type (for example, m5.large), operating system and Availability Zone.
 The Spot Instance is sent an interruption notice two minutes ahead to gracefully wrap up things.

-We will deploy a pod on each spot instance to detect and redeploy applications elsewhere in the cluster.
+We will deploy a pod on each spot instance to detect the instance termination notification signal so that we can both terminate gracefully any pod that was running on that node, drain from load balancers and redeploy applications elsewhere in the cluster.

-The first thing that we need to do is deploy the Spot Interrupt Handler on each Spot Instance.
+To deploy Spot Interrupt Handler on each Spot Instance we will use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 This will monitor the EC2 metadata service on the instance for a interruption notice.

-The workflow can be summarized as:
+Within the Spot Interrupt Handler DaemonSet, the workflow can be summarized as:

 * Identify that a Spot Instance is being reclaimed.
 * Use the 2-minute notification window to gracefully prepare the node for termination.